nanlabs/econsole/README.md

 ##Features

  - Logging filtering based on LEVEL
- - Different text styles for each level, making it easier to read and distinguish them
+ - Different text colors and styles for each level, making it easier to read and distinguish them
  - Source filename and line number for each log message!
  - Error parsing for Error level logs
  - New custom verbose/TRACE logging level added to go beyond DEBUG